thatcherfreeman/utility-dctls/README.md

 1. Convert to linear
 2. This DCTL
-3. Optional exposure reduction via gain so that you can see what you're doing
-4. Tone map or DRT to your display's transfer function.
+3. Tone map or DRT to your display's transfer function.
 You can delete nodes 3 and 4 when you're done, or just replace them with the rest of your grade, if desired.

 Usage of the tool: